Summary

 Nadarius Clark attended Virginia Union University for college, in Richmond.[6]

-At the start of the 2024-2025 session, Clark introduced a bill that would prohibit the collection of medical debt if collection proceedings didn't start within 3 years of the due date on the final notice.[7]
+In the 2024 session, Clark introduced a bill that would prohibit the collection of medical debt if collection proceedings didn't start within 3 years of the due date on the final notice.[8]

-In February of 2024, Clark introduced a bill to cap rising rents which ultimately didn't advance.[8]
+In 2024, Clark introduced a bill to cap rising rents which ultimately didn't advance.[9]

 Electoral history